Luketedwards/harmonize/README.md

 ### Instruments and Genres Dropdown

-When the user creates an account their are asked for all information that is relevant to their experience on the website.
+When the user creates an account they are asked for all information that is relevant to their experience on the website.
 This includes instruments and genres that they play.
 These can be selected through the dropdown lists at the bottom of the form.

 ![Instrument and Genre select](/static/readme-files/features/instruments-dropdown-min.png)